 Thanksgiving is over, but gratitude should continue throughout the year.
 Music expresses that which words alone cannot.

-When you hear the music pouring over the speakers as you shop for Christmas presents, think of the angel choir that proclaimed Christ’s birth to the shepherds.
-Chapter two of Luke says the shepherds were terrified, and I don’t think it was because the choir sounded awful!
+When you hear the music pouring from the speakers as you shop for Christmas presents, think of the angel choir that proclaimed Christ’s birth to the shepherds.
+Chapter two of Luke says the shepherds were terrified, and I don’t think it was because the choir sounded awful.

 5) Tinsel: Bouncing Light All Over